codeadict/codeadict.github.com/_posts/2022-09-02-formatting-a-large-erlang-codebase.md

   - clean code
 published: true
 title: Formatting an existing Erlang codebase
 description: How to format an existing codebase without messing git history.
-Usin an Erlang project  with erlfmt as an example.
+Using an Erlang project  with erlfmt as an example.
 twitter:
   username: RedClawTech
   card: summary